ba-san/Crowd-Analysis-with-CNN/README.md

 ## guidance
 **classification&regression** - estimate just num of ppl in cropped img by classification approach or regression approach

-**classification-test&regression-test** - can test trained network with different dataset you used for training.
+**classification_test&regression_test** - can test trained network with different dataset you used for training.

 **location** - with output from num of ppl estimating network (i.e. **classification&regression**), you can estimate exact coordinates of ppl in those imgs.